tripjotsingh2505/stock-market-price-prediction-dashboard/README.md

 ## 🎯 Problem Statement

 > Stock markets are volatile and hard to predict.
-> This project builds an **end-to-end ML pipeline** that forecasts Reliance Industries' next-day closing price — trained on 16 years of live data with 30+ engineered features.
+> This project builds an **end-to-end ML pipeline** that forecasts 'Reliance Industries' next-day closing price — trained on 16 years of live data with 30+ engineered features.

 ---